-If you have injured your finger and it is painful, swollen or difficult to straighten, you should see your doctor right away.
+If you have injured your finger and it is painful, swollen, or difficult to straighten, see your doctor right away.
 Delaying treatment can cause permanent damage or may make your injury more difficult to fix.

-In most cases, your doctor may tell you to put ice on the injury to prevent swelling and provide a splint for your finger.
-This will keep your finger in place while it heals.
+In most cases, your doctor may tell you to put ice on the injury to prevent swelling.
+He or she will provide a splint for your finger.
+This will keep your finger from bending while it heals.
 It is important to remember not to move your finger too much until it is completely healed.
 You may need someone to help you change your splint.
 If your injury is more severe (for example, if a bone is broken or a joint is out of place), you may need surgery.

 You should be able to resume normal activities right after treatment.
 Most people can still play sports with a finger splint.
 Your doctor will let you know when it’s safe to play sports without a splint.